Yogesh-K-Matkar/react_concept_react_app/README.md

                         </div>
                     )
                 }

             ```

             Note:- navigation.state can be used to check the current state of navigation, such as loading, idle, etc.

+***

-    6.4. useLoaderData:- This hook is used to get data from the loader function, which is defined in the route's children array object.State property of the hook is used to know the current state of data loading, such as loading, idle, etc.
+    4. useLoaderData:- This hook is used to get data from the loader function, which is defined in the route's children array object.State property of the hook is used to know the current state of data loading, such as loading, idle, etc.

     Syntax:-

-            ```jsx
+            ```JSX

                 import { useLoaderData } from "react-router-dom";

                 const ReactComponent=()=>{
                     const data = useLoaderData();

                     console.log(data);
                 }

             ```

-7. Dynamic Route Parameters:-
+- Dynamic Route Parameters:-

     Dynamic route parameters are used to access dynamic values from the URL.

-    7.1.
-Calling component in route with a dynamic route parameter in the path use prop object useParams hook
+    - Calling component in route with a dynamic route parameter in the path use prop object useParams hook

-    useParams(OLD React version below 6.4):- This hook is used to access dynamic route parameters from the URL when using through component call in the loader prop of the route.
+        - useParams(OLD React version below 6.4):- This hook is used to access dynamic route parameters from the URL when using through component call in the loader prop of the route.

         Syntax:-

-           ```jsx
+            ```JSX

                     import { useParams } from "react-router-dom";

                     const ChildComponent=()=>{
                         const params = useParams();

                         console.log(params);
                     }

             ```

             Note:- The params object will contain key-value pairs of dynamic route parameters defined in the path.

             Example: If the path is "/movie/:movieID", then params will be an object like { movieID: "123" }.

-        2. Calling a function in the route with a dynamic route parameter in the loader prop of the route
+        - New way of Calling a function in the route with a dynamic route parameter in the loader prop of the route

-            ```jsx
+        Syntax:-

+            ```JSX

                     import { useParams } from "react-router-dom";

                     const ChildComponent=({params})=>{
                         console.log(params);
                     }

             ```

            Note:- {params} object is passed as a prop to a function where a dynamic route parameter is required.

-8.  .env File:-
+- .env File:-
     This file is used to store environment variables such as API keys, URLs, etc. It should not be committed to version control for security reasons.

     (Note:- .env file should be placed at the root of the project directory.)